tavishsood/Cantera-simulation/README.md

 ### 3. Feature Importance

 ![Feature Importance](images/feature_importance.png)
 This chart highlights which input had the most impact on the final predictions.
-The **Equivalence Ratio (ϕ)** is the dominant factor in determining chemical outcomes.
+The **Equivalence Ratio (ϕ)** remains the dominant factor in determining chemical outcomes.

 ---

 ## Conclusion

-The failure of the **SVR (R² < 0)** compared to the success of **Gradient Boosting** suggests that the relationship between combustion parameters and emissions is highly non-linear.
-The ensemble-based boosting approach successfully localized these non-linearities, providing a robust "surrogate model" for expensive chemical simulations.
+The use of **TOPSIS** allowed for a multi-dimensional comparison beyond simple accuracy.
+The results indicate that ensemble methods (RF, GB) are slightly more accurate for chemical manifolds, but simple trees offer significantly better computational efficiency.
+The failure of the **SVR (R² < 0)** underscores the highly non-linear nature of combustion physics, which requires tree-based partitioning to model successfully.

 ---